slezki/ChibAnalyzer/README.md

 # chi_{b} to Y(1S) + photons

+This package has been created to compare chi_{b}(1P) states by using converted photons and calorimeter photons.
+Calorimeter photons will be added in future.
-This package is mean to be run using MINIAOD RUN-II
+This package can be run using MINIAOD RUN-II.

 * Setup: (it has being tested on 10_2_25)